 In contrast, Gen Z is just now entering the workforce and has very different expectations regarding work-life balance.
 Even though they might not leave a job for not giving them the option for flexible work schedules, according to a report by FlexJobs, 75% of Gen Z respondents did say that a flexible job would be "extremely important" to them when considering a job offer.

-Many companies are already adapting to these office behaviors.
-Microsoft Teams noted in their last report, that people seem to get their work done when they have time, and on their own schedule.
+Many companies are already adapting to the office behaviors of Millennials vs. Gen Z. Microsoft Teams noted in their last report, that people seem to get their work done when they have time, and on their own schedule.
 Their data shows that people are working more frequently in the morning and evening hours.
 Teams chats in these times outside of the typical workday, have increased between 15% and 23%.
 Actually, people also work during the weekend and Teams chats on a Saturday and Sunday have increased over 200%.

 Percentage change of Microsoft Teams chats Adapted from: Microsoft Teams Report